 Learning Styles and Being Studious

-ISFJs tend to absorb the most information when they are given real life representations to learn from.
+ISFJs tend to absorb the most information when they are given real-life representations to learn from.
 However, individuals with this personality type often prefer to study alone.
 Through their often detailed and meticulously factual work they are generally able to earn grades above what their aptitude scores predict.
 When studying, ISFJs generally require a quiet environment for optimal concentration.
 One of their greatest strengths is their ability to remember and utilize a great quantity of factual information.
 Students with a heightened Sensing Function habitually look for established factual information to use for their assignments.
 Commonly, they also take the time to make sure the facts that they commit to memory are accurate.
 However, it is also true that ISFJs tend to trust their educational material as it is presented to them, so having a professor who an ISFJ can trust is important.
 This personality type also often has the ability to absorb the most information when they are allowed the time to gather and reflect on their thoughts.
-They generally find practical information to be the most effectual for their studies and have been found to also want the ability to associate their studies with their personal life.
+They generally find practical information to be the most effective for their studies and have been found to also want the ability to associate their studies with their personal life.
 However, most ISFJs do not find this task daunting as they are known to take an interest in several topics with no difficulty.

 ISFJs commonly prefer traditional methods of being taught and may find colleges with traditional values more appealing.
-Due to their heightened Judging function, it is common for them to arrange their schedule by putting their studies as priority so that they may work progressively toward their goals.
-Furthermore, due to their elevated Sensing Function, an ISFJ may study by attempting to not only learn as many facts as possible, but also strive to memorize their assigned work as well.
+Due to their heightened Judging function, it is common for them to arrange their schedule by putting their studies as a priority so that they may work progressively toward their goals.
+Furthermore, due to their elevated Sensing Function, an ISFJ may study by attempting to not only learn as many facts as possible but also strive to memorize their assigned work as well.
 Although they typically will have a disciplined means in doing so, a possible disadvantage of this learning style could be that an ISFJ may not correlate information to each other to find its commonality.
-This could be detrimental only because finding how pieces of information relate to each other is often what college professors are searching for when reviewing their students work.
-However, due to an ISFJs elevated Sensing Functionality, this personality type has a tendency to surpass their counterparts on exams which allow for them to showcase their memorized facts or their understanding of how concepts are related to everyday life.
+This could be detrimental only because finding how pieces of information relate to each other is often what college professors are searching for when reviewing their students’ work.
+However, due to an ISFJs elevated Sensing Functionality, this personality type has a tendency to surpass their counterparts on exams which allows them to showcase their memorized facts or their understanding of how concepts are related to everyday life.
 In contrast, they may not succeed as well when given quantitative, multiple-choice exams as a result of their innate behavior of second-guessing their answers.
-It can be helpful for ISFJs to practice not only trusting their initial judgements for answering these types of questions but also to quickly make selections, especially for timed tests, and once finished to return back for review and correction.
+It can be helpful for ISFJs to practice not only trusting their initial judgments for answering these types of questions but also to quickly make selections, especially for timed tests, and once finished, to return back for review and correction.

 ISFJs are known to have the ability to follow complex instructions with ease.
-However, when given the ability to choose their professors, they generally prefer instructors who give clear lectures followed with straightforward assignments.
-It is common for ISFJs to enjoy having a hands-on experience and may be able to absorb more information when allowed this type of environment.
+However, when given the ability to choose their professors, they generally prefer instructors who give clear lectures followed by straightforward assignments.
+It is common for ISFJs to enjoy having a hands-on experience and may be able to absorb more information when allowed in this type of environment.
 This personality type has been known to find delight in the ability to please their instructors and often learns best by being encouraged and appreciated in return.
 In conjunction, it is common for ISFJs to prefer to have instructors who they are able to establish a personal rapport with.
 This personality type generally will want their professors to be organized and dependable and be able to share their traditional values when it relates to their education.

 Reading and Writing

 ISFJs typically have extensive reading interests, which often involve life adventures or human-interest stories.
 When translating their knowledge to writing, it’s best for them to first record the facts that they are sure about and then build off that foundation.
 When finalizing their work, they may need to revise final drafts by highlighting general themes discovered among the facts and then work on eliminating extraneous facts.
 Students who have a heightened Sensing Preference typically will write based on reality and on what they can assess with their five senses.
 More so than other personality types, these individuals use their sensed reality to factualize their happenings.
 Often ISFJs will place their concentration on utilitarian topics and events which may be happening to them in the moment.
 When these innate behaviors are transferred to writing, ISFJs are able to prepare works involving imagination and often exceed their professors’ expectations.
 However, in order to boost their grade, ISFJs can practice finding the underlying meaning behind the information they are learning.
-They can do this by practicing to quickly skim their assigned material and use this quick read to prepare outlines which show the correlation between the facts they have learned.
+They can do this by practicing to quickly skim their assigned material and use this quick read to prepare outlines that show the correlation between the facts they have learned.